jxiw/MambaInLlama/README.md

 ## Approach

 1. **Stepwise layer alignment** (Optional).
-Replace the attention layers by Mamba2, one by one in a stepwise manner.
-MLP layers are freezed in this stage.
+Replace the attention layers by Mamba2, one by one in a stepwise manner. **MLP layers are frozen in this stage**.
 2. **End to end distillation** (Most important).
 Minimize KL divergence loss between the student and teacher models.
-You can consider to use a larger teacher model to get better results. (the is a end to end training, and MLP layers are not freezed in this stage).
+You can consider to use a larger teacher model to get better results. (**the is a end to end training, and MLP layers are not frozen in this stage**).
 3. **Instruction tuning** (Optional).
 For simplicity, we use SFT + DPO for this process.

+**We freeze the MLP layers in the first stage because we want to produce a model similar to the initialization model.
+However, in the end-to-end training/distillation, we only focus on the KL loss, so training all parameters (not freezing the MLP layers) will give better results.**

 ## Evaluation